Board of Directors

 Stacie Greskowiak McNulty

 Stacie is a Director at HOPE Cape Town USA.
-She is an accomplished patent litigation and trial attorney in Dallas, Texas.
+She is an accomplished patent litigation and trial attorney in Ann Arbor, Michigan.
 Stacie also serves as an appointed member of the Ryan White Planning Council, which utilizes government funding to provide comprehensive HIV medical and support services to the North Texas region, and is Vice Chair of the Planning and Priorities Committee.
 Stacie is also involved with strategic policy and advocacy work, as a member of the Positive Justice Project's HIV Criminalization Working Group for the state of Texas, an advocacy group committed eliminating HIV criminalization practices in Texas.

 While in law school, Stacie travelled to South Africa to conduct a legal research project on access to HIV/AIDS treatment and barriers to care, and fell in love with the country.
 During one of her many returns, Stacie reached out to HOPE Cape Town to follow up on her prior research, and see what she may be able to learn and implement in Dallas.
 She was so impressed with the work of HOPE Cape Town; she made it a point to stay in touch.
 She was thrilled to have the opportunity to help expand the mission and reach of HOPE Cape Town in the United States.

 Stacie was nominated for the 2017 Outstanding Corporate Counsel award for Public Service and Pro Bono.
 The Dallas-Fort Worth Chapter of the Association of Corporate Counsel and the Texas Lawbook hosted the official awards ceremony on January 25th at the Bush Institute in Dallas.
 For more information read the article published by the Texas Law Book on this website under the heading Events 2018.